ChickenTarm/NBA_Game_Predictor/README.md

 ## How did we do it?
-We tested with a variety of different models, ranging from a simple baseline predictor which just predicts each game based off of the current win percentage of each team (great win percentage is predicted the winner) to models such as Gaussian Naive Bayes and SVM.
+We tested with a variety of different models, ranging from a simple baseline predictor which just predicts each game based off of the current win percentage of each team to models such as Gaussian Naive Bayes and SVM.

-## Feature Summary
-* Winning Percentage
-* Home Record
-* Away Record

 ## Results
-Coming soon.
+Best test accuracy was 74.3% from SVM so far, compared to 69% from the baseline predictor.